-All of the Company's named executive officers, except for Alexander Tokman, are employed at will and do not have employment agreements.
+All of our named executive officers, except for Alexander Tokman, are employed at will and do not have employment agreements.
 Mr. Tokman's employment agreement is summarized below.
-Under the 2006 Microvision, Inc. Incentive Plan, 100% of each of the named executive officers' options which have not been exercised will become fully vested and immediately exercisable upon a change of control of the Company.
-The following table sets forth aggregate estimated payment obligations to each of the Company's named executive officers assuming a termination without cause, or a change in control, occurred on December 31, 2007.
+Under the 2006 Incentive Plan, 100% of each of the named executive officers' options which have not been exercised will become fully vested and immediately exercisable upon a change of control of the Company that does not result in an assumption, substitution or pay off of such award by the acquiring company.
+In addition, 100% of each named executive officers restricted stock units will become fully vested upon a change of control at the Company.

-Payments Due in Connection with a Termination of Employment without Cause or Payments Due in Connection with a Change in Control and Termination of Employment without Cause or Payments Due in Connection
+The following table sets forth aggregate estimated payment obligations to each of our named executive officers assuming a termination without cause, or a change in control, occurred on December 31, 2009.

-Name for Good Reason for Good Reason (1) with Change in Control (1)
+Name Payments Due in Connection with a Termination of Employment without Cause or for Good Reason Payments Due in Connection with a Change of Control and Termination of Employment without Cause or for Good Reason Payments Due in Connection with Change in Control

-Alexander Tokman 1,214,057 1,382,543 517,600
+Alexander Y. Tokman 731,668 2,404,191 1,496,533

-Jeff T. Wilson 129,722
+Jeff T. Wilson 269,758

-Thomas M. Walker 154,400
+Thomas M. Walker 301,184

-Sridhar Madhavan
+Sridhar Madhavan 221,324

-Ian D. Brown
+Ian D. Brown 196,875

-- (1) The Company used the following assumptions to calculate these payments: - The Company included the estimated intrinsic value of accelerating any award of stock options that is accelerated upon a change in control.
-In the case of a change in control, the Company assumed that all such awards would be cashed out at closing using the closing price of the Company's common stock on the Nasdaq Global Market on December 31, 2007, which was \$3.90 per share.
-See the table titled "Outstanding Equity Awards at Fiscal Year-End 2007" for information regarding unvested equity awards.
+- (1) We used the following assumptions to calculate these payments: - We included the estimated intrinsic value of accelerating any award of stock options or awards that are accelerated upon a change in control.
+In the case of a change in control, we assumed that all such awards would be cashed out at closing using the closing price of our common stock on the NASDAQ Global Market on December 31, 2009, which was \$3.17 per share.
+See the table titled 'Outstanding Equity Awards at Fiscal Year-End 2009' for information regarding unvested equity awards.